-The Centre for Tropical Livestock Genetics and Health (CTLGH) supports partnerships programs that aim to improve livestock-based livelihoods in the tropics.
+The Centre for Tropical Livestock Genetics and Health (CTLGH) supports partnership programmes that aim to improve livestock-based livelihoods in the tropics.
 We forge partnerships and catalyse investments that enable scientists, investors, policy makers and user communities to co-produce and apply the knowledge and tools necessary to make our vision a reality.

 Improved livestock-based livelihoods